HorizonEmuTeam/Horizon-Emu/README.md

 ----

 ### Dynarec and other emulator's settings
-Moved to environment configuration, works in manual format.
+moved to environment configuration (Settings - Environment settings), everything must be configured manually.
 (Default preset is suitable for most programs)

 ----